dponcedeleonwestmont/assignment-5-vividly/README.md

 The "VCT All Tournament 2023 Stats" dataset by Ediashta Revin was selected, containing performance statistics of Valorant players.
 The goal is to predict the in-game role of players (duelist, sentinel, initiator, controller) based on their individual and team statistics, contributing to strategic insights for Valorant teams.

 ### Extra Credit
 We were able to demo the utilization of a public cloud computing resource, this being GCP.
-And it ran as expected and we got the same results as if running it through PyCharm.
+And it ran as expected, and we got the same results as if running it through PyCharm.

+We were also able to make a pretty simple query with the use of PySpark getting all the players with a game of over 20 kills, what map they played, and the row id.